rh1tech/murmdoom/README.md

 | CLK    | 14      | 0       |
 | DATA   | 15      | 1       |

+> **Note:** PS/2 mouse is only supported in overclocked firmware (378/133 MHz or higher).
+At stock clock speeds (252/100 MHz), PS/2 keyboard works but mouse input may be unreliable due to timing constraints.

 ### I2S Audio
 | Signal | M1 GPIO | M2 GPIO |
 |--------|---------|---------|